openhealthcare/Covid-19-Reference-Library/content/_data_elements/supply_chain_-_china_freight.md

 data_processor_organisations: ""
 collecting_and_sharing_governance: ""
 first_letter: S
+new: New
 ---
-Holds information on upcoming shipments of PPE from China to the UK
+Holds information on upcoming shipments of personal protective equipment (PPE) from China to the UK.